eventdata/ConfliBERT/README.md

 </ol>

-You can import the models directly via Huggingface API:
+You can import the above four models directly via Huggingface API:

 	from transformers import AutoTokenizer, AutoModelForMaskedLM
 	tokenizer = AutoTokenizer.from_pretrained("snowood1/ConfliBERT-scr-uncased", use_auth_token=True)